alphagov/forms/design/prototype-version-1/prototype-tested.md

 #### **Analysis**

-- Users seemed confused by this screen, and tended to switch hats between creator and filler
+- Users seemed confused by this screen, and tended to 'switch hats' between creator and filler
-  > P2 initially thought the ‘confirmation’ was aimed at them as the form creator, rather than being a page aimed at the end user.
+  > P2 initially thought the ‘confirmation’ was aimed at them as the form creator, rather than being a page aimed at the form filler.

 #### **User comments**